ObjColumnist/MCSMTabBarKit/README.md

 	@end

-The delegate has two optional methods for managing selection:
+The Delegate has two optional methods for managing selection:

 	@protocol MCSMTabBarDelegate <NSObject>